wking/lesson-manager/04-howto.md

 novice-git-intro/   novice-shell-create/  novice-shell-intro/
 ~~~

-As you can see, it download the lesson and its dependencies **but** the lesson
+As you can see, it downloaded the lesson and its dependencies **but**
-and its dependencies are siblings directories and the dependencies should be
+the lesson and its dependencies are siblings directories.
+We want the
-sons of the lesson.
-As one workaround you can first clone and then resolve the
+dependencies to be children of the lesson.
+As one workaround you can
-dependencies:
+first clone and then resolve the dependencies:

 ~~~
 $ git clone https://github.com/SoftwareCarpentryLessonManager/shell-based-bc.git